Multi-block Min-max Bilevel Optimization with Applications in Multi-task Deep AUC Maximization: Experiments

 \subsection{Multi-task Deep Partial AUC Maximization}

 \textbf{Setup.} For this task, we use the same datasets and the same networks for the image datasets and graph datasets as in the previous subsection.
 For baselines, we compare with a naive mini-batch based method (MB) for pAUC maximization~\cite{10.5555/2968826.2968904}, and a state-of-the-art pAUC maximization method SOPA-s~\cite{DBLP:journals/corr/abs-2203-00176}.
 Following previous works~\cite{DBLP:journals/corr/abs-2012-03173,DBLP:journals/corr/abs-2203-00176}, for pAUC maximization methods we use a pretrained encoder network by optimizing the CE loss as the initial encoder and learn the whole network by maximizing pAUC.
 We also report the performance of optimizing the CE loss for a refernece.
 For all methods, the learning rate is tuned in $\{0.0001,0.0005,0.001,0.005,0.01\}$.
-For hyperparameters of Focal loss, we select gamma from $\{1,2,4\}$ and alpha from $\{0.25,0.5,0.75\}$ The hyperparameters selection of MMB-pAUC are: $\eta_1$ and $\eta_2\in \{0.5,0.1,0.01\}$, $\beta_1 \in \{0.99,0.9,0.5,0.1,0.01\}$ and $\beta_0\in \{0.9,0.99\}$.
+The hyperparameters selection of MMB-pAUC are: $\eta_1$ and $\eta_2\in \{0.5,0.1,0.01\}$, $\beta_1 \in \{0.99,0.9,0.5,0.1,0.01\}$ and $\beta_0\in \{0.9,0.99\}$.
+For Focal loss we select gamma from $\{1,2,4\}$ and alpha from $\{0.25,0.5,0.75\}$.
 The momentum parameters in SOPA-s are tuned in the same range and their $\lambda$ parameter in $\{0.1, 1, 10\}$ as in~\cite{DBLP:journals/corr/abs-2203-00176}.
 The margin parameter in the surrogate loss (e.g., $c$) is set to be $1$.
 Regarding the task sampling, we sample one task at each iteration for ogbg-molpcba and CheXpert, sample 10 tasks for CIFAR100, and sample 4 tasks for CelebA.
 The data sample batch size is 32 for CheXpert, and 64 for others.
 For smaller datasets (CIFAR100 and ogbg-molpcba), we run 100 epochs for each, and we decay the learning rate by a factor of $10$ at the 50-th epoch.
 For larger datasets (CelebA, CheXpert), we run 50 and 5 epochs respectively.

 \textbf{Results.} The partial AUC scores with FPR$\le0.1$ on the testing data of different methods are shown in Table~\ref{table2}.
 From the results, we can see that our methods perform better than baseline methods with a significant margin.
-In Figure~\ref{training_pauc}, we compare our method with the baselines in terms of convergence speed on the training data of all four datasets, which demonstrate that our method converges faster.
+In Figure~\ref{training_auc} (right two), we compare our method with the baselines in terms of convergence speed on the training data of two datasets, which demonstrate that our method converges faster.
+More results on training convergence are included in the appendix.